Practise for King

 Typical Exam Topics

-Based on the GL Assessment format, candidates should prepare for these topic areas.
+Based on the CSSE (Consortium of Selective Schools in Essex) format, candidates should prepare for these topic areas.

 Mathematics